-You're not alone!
+You are not alone!

-2 — Another section which contains advice for maintaining your psychological well being : links to informative resources and tips to help you start feeling better right away
+2 — Another section which contains advice for maintaining your psychological well being : links to informative resources and tips to help you start feeling better right away.

-And to find out more about mental health issues in general, see Psycom’s map "Who’s saying what about this issue online"
+And to find out more about mental health issues in general, see Psycom’s map "Who’s saying what about this issue online".

-And what if I want to help someone or a cause ?
+And what if I want to help?